Disney's Animal Kingdom: Controversy and Incident

-Incidents
+Incident

-In October 2014, a snake dropped out of a tree and bit a boy, precipitating the death of his great-grandmother who suffered a cardiac arrest as a reaction to the attack.
-A lawsuit was threatened because of the incident but was never filed.
+In October 2014, a snake dropped out of a tree and bit a boy, precipitating the death of his great-grandmother who suffered a cardiac arrest as a reaction to the incident.
 The park confirmed that the snake that bit the boy was a non-venomous indigenous snake and that it did not escape from an enclosure.
+A lawsuit was threatened because of the incident.
+The lawsuit was never filed.

 Attendance

+As of 2024, Disney's Animal Kingdom is the 16th-most-visited theme park in the world.